Back to Blog

 The IB assesses your Internal Assessment using specific criteria, with different weights that show each part's importance.
 Your work will be scored in these key areas:

-The internal assessment makes up 20-30% of your final grade [2].
-It’s a vital part of your IB trip.
+The internal assessment makes up 20-30% of your final grade.
+It's a vital part of your IB journey.
+Understanding IA timelines helps you plan your research and writing strategically.
 A clear understanding of these format requirements and assessment criteria will help you create a strong, high-scoring IA.

 Choosing Your Research Topic